Teretonga Park, 26 Jan 1975

 - Lola T332 [HU28] (Graeme Lawrence): Graeme Lawrence (NZ) for Tasman 1974, New Zealand Gold Star 1974; Tasman 1975; Tasman 1976; Gold Star Oct/Nov 1976; Australian Internationals 1977 - Terry Hook (Aus) Australian Internationals 1978, Australian Internationals 1979; heavily crashed at a club event at Lakeside 21 Jun 1981.
 Rebuilt by March 1982 by Chas Talbot on a new tub.
 Sold to Bob Minogue and Pete Brennan in the mid-1980s who sold the rear end to Peter Bick to complete his ex-Davison HU34.
 The ex-Hook car was then built up with other parts and sold to Manuel Jimenez who in turn passed it to Murray Richards (Murrumbeena, Australia).
 To David Sharp (New Zealand) 1993.
 To Murray Sinclair (Hong Kong, and Christchurch, New Zealand) 2001, and raced in the F5000 Tasman Revival from 2003 to 2007.
 To Russell Greer (Blenheim, New Zealand) 2007, who continued to race it in the Revival series.
 More information about Lola T332 HU28

 - Lola T330 [HU1] (David Oxton): Works car for Frank Gardner at the end of 1972, then to Max Stewart for the 1973 Tasman series, the 1973 US series, 1973 Australian Gold Star, 1974 Tasman, and 1974 Gold Star.
+In ecember 1974, Kevin Bartlett used the car to win a New Zealand Gold Star race.
 Driven by David Oxton in the 1975 New Zealand Tasman races, then by Stewart for last two races of Tasman 1975 after he gave up on his Lola T400.
 Driven by John Leffler, Stewart and Paul Bernasconi during 1975.
 To Ian Adams (NSW, Australia) 1976, and raced until 1982.
 Sold by Adams to Darcy Russell (Moorabbin, Victoria, Australia) in 1988, and raced in historic racing from 1992 onwards.
 Appeared regularly at the VHRR Phillip Island Classic from 1997 to 2016, and in the Australian GP support races in 2009 and 2010.
 More information about Lola T330 HU1

 - Lola T332 [HU27] (Warwick Brown): See full history: Lola T332 HU27.